Skip to content

 Innovation must become a permanent initiative that is supported and actively shaped by all employees.

-7. Collaboration
+7. Collaboration is essential.

 Cooperation is an essential success factor in innovation processes and projects.
 Innovations always happen in interdisciplinary teams and require the cooperation of many employees.
 It is important, however, that everyone pulls together and pursues a common goal.
-Otherwise, different demands lead to silos, lack of cooperation and support or problems at the interfaces, which in the end can seriously slow down an innovation project or even cause it to fail.
+Otherwise, different demands lead to silos, lack of cooperation and support or problems at the interfaces, which eventually can seriously slow down an innovation project or even cause it to fail.

 For this reason, a company must place great emphasis on the fact that all employees pursue a common goal - on the one hand in terms of innovation vision and, on the other hand, in the individual projects.
 Everyone must have the common, great goal in mind and focus their energies on it.
 Only in this way can all innovation potentials be used productively and facilitate the success of innovation.